ANXIETY THERAPY | London

 No-one is born with anxiety, which may seem hard to believe right now, but that’s good news!

-Anxiety is not something we get, or have, or are.
+Anxiety is not something we get, have, or are.
 It’s something that we ‘do’.

 We (by that I mean our brain!) learn to become anxious, just as others learn to become calm and confident overall.
 It starts as a pattern of behaviour, formed through the experiences and influences we have been exposed to.
-Yes, agreed (if you’re full of ‘yes… buts’ right now!), there are certain things that can predispose us to be inclined towards anxious behaviour, including genetics, but ultimately and most importantly here, you (as we all do) have the ability both within yourself and your brain and physiology to regulate and rebalance this anxious behaviour.
+Yes, agreed (if you’re full of ‘yes… buts’ right now!), there are certain things that can predispose us to be inclined towards anxious behaviour, including genetics, but ultimately and most importantly here, you (as we all do) have the ability both within yourself and your brain and physiology to regulate and re-balance this anxious behaviour.
 You can ‘un-learn’ the behaviours and stop the responses.
 Neuroscience has shown us through something called neuroplasticity that you are able to change.
 Your brain is adaptable, no matter what age you are.
 Anxiety is a habitual pattern that you run, that often has become so ingrained that it runs unconsciously.
 It has its own, well-rehearsed pathway in the brain.
-But it can be changed, through us interrupting and breaking its connections and by us forming new ‘neural’ pathways.
+I explain more about the causes here, but most importantly for you to know is that it can be changed, through us interrupting and breaking its connections and by us forming new ‘neural’ pathways.

 Some presentations and disorders of anxiety: